|Country Number (27)||1968?||FIRST, SECOND and THIRD WAVE|

 These sites contain further information about ARAMCO:

-The Saudi government's Ministry of Information began its own television broadcasts from Riyadh and Jidda from 17 July 1965, operating two channels, one in Arabic, the other English.
+The Saudi government's Ministry of Information began its own television broadcasts from Riyadh (on channel 5) and Jeddah (channel 10) from 17 July 1965, operating two language frequencies, one in Arabic, the other English.

 Colour transmissions on Saudi TV began in 1973 using the SECAM colour broadcast system.